The Guide to Breastfeeding: Emphases and Positions that You Need to Know

 Transition position

 The transition position can facilitate effective and good attachment while preventing pain and sores during breastfeeding.
 How will you get into position?
 Sit comfortably with back support, and with the help of your hand and arm opposite the breast, gently support the back of the infant's neck (and not the head), as you lie stomach to stomach.
 With your other hand closest to the breast, cup the breast from below so that the thumb is next to or above the nipple (but at a distance from it), and the other fingers are close to where the breast attaches to your body.
 By doing this, you will be able to control the angle of nipple insertion into the infant's mouth and attachment to you.
-If you feel that the position requires use of your hands, you can fill the spaces under your hand and the baby with a normal pillow or a nursing pillow.
+If you feel that the position requires use of your hands, you can fill the spaces under your hand and the baby with a regular pillow or a nursing pillow.

 Classic position